Advice for Recommenders

 Here are a few suggestions:

-- Letters should make the candidate come alive.
+- Letters should make the student come alive.
 Because many top scholarship competitions interview finalists, recommendation letters should make the selection committee want to meet the candidate in person.
-Drawing on specific examples, show what makes the candidate a special person to have in class, in the lab, or at an internship or volunteer setting.
+Drawing on specific examples, show what makes the student a special person to have in class, in the lab, or at an internship or volunteer setting.
 Discuss papers, projects, activities, and conversations to help the student stand out in the reader’s mind.

 - If for any reason you feel unable to write a strongly supportive letter, it is best for the candidate if you gently decline.